 Aleve (Naproxen) is used by people to temporarily relieve pains due to arthritis, backache, menstrual cramps, cold, toothache, and headaches.
 Though this drug works well for us, it can have devastating consequences when eaten by your dog.

-You should never, I repeat, never give Aleve to your dogs.
-Even small amounts of this OTC drug can cause life-threating health problems for dogs.
+You should never give Aleve to your dogs.
+Even small amounts of this OTC drug can cause life-threatening health problems for dogs.

 Yes, Aspirin is one OTC drug that you can use to relieve pain and inflammation in dogs when advised by a vet.

 Usually, it has relatively minor side effects for your dog, though kidney damage and internal bleeding are possible.